papupapu/uiSimplified/README.md

 Finally, type 'node server.js' in the root directory and open 'http://localhost:8080/' in a browser window.

 - esLint on Sublime Text 3

 Create a configuration file by typing './node_modules/.bin/eslint --init' in the command line and following the instructions.
-Than install the 'SublimeLinter' and 'SublimeLinter-contrib-eslint' packages from Sublime's Package Control.
+Then install the 'SublimeLinter' and 'SublimeLinter-contrib-eslint' packages from Sublime's Package Control.
 In Sublime's Tools menu, select 'SublimeLinter' -> 'Debug Mode'.